swaylock/hashtag-protocol/hashtag-docs/docs/develop/demo-app.md

     It should take a minute or two for the node to fire up.

-5. Once the node is running, open another tab and perform the following from the `/hashtag-subgraph` directory.
+3. Once the node is running, open another tab and perform the following from the `/hashtag-subgraph` directory.

     ``` bash
-    # If you have made any edits to the subgraph code (eg. schema.graphql,
-    # or mapping files), recompile the subgraph code:
+    # Build the local subgraph.yaml
+    yarn precodegen:local
+    # Perform codegen
-    yarn codegen
+    yarn codegen:local

-    # Next redeploy the code to the locally running graph node.
+    # Deploy the code to the locally running graph node.
-    yarn remove-local
+    yarn remove:local
-    yarn create-local
+    yarn create:local
-    yarn build && yarn deploy-local
+    yarn build && yarn deploy:local

     # If everything went well you should see the following:
     Build completed: QmQxCQMzRMesnRhY2cFvPoUuekUpHVYevmKC4EVgvUvukE